hemantksingh/messup-learn/Cloud and Infrastructure/DevOps/Terraform.md

 Tool to automate the deployment of your infrastructure across multiple clouds, both public and private.
 This enables Infrastructure as code to provision and manage any cloud, infrastructure or service.

-* Friendly custom syntax, uses HCL - Hashicorp configuration language (supports comments) but also has support for JSON
+* Friendly custom syntax (supports comments), uses HCL - Hashicorp configuration language but also has support for JSON
 * Visibility into changes before they actually happen.
 * Built-in graphing feature to visualize the infrastructure.
 * Understands resource relationships.
 One example is failures are isolated to dependent resources while non-dependent resources still get created, updated, or destroyed.
 Resource referencing is intuitive.